 Pictures.
 If there is one thing we love to share on the internet, it's images.

 And I think that's because it's kind of difficult to communicate what we see in life without them - you need that visual aid.
 Printing or developing photos is time-consuming and inconvenient, and so when digital cameras began to catch on in a big way, right around the same time as broadband internet, people went absolutely mad sharing photos on the web.
-It was two technologies coming together at the perfect moment.
-It was a leap forward.

 With the Nexus 4, Nexus 10, and Nexus 7 3G all having been announced this morning in a rather unexpected way, we're having a hard enough time wading through all the stuff currently flooding our inboxes.
 And in this storm of hardware, the new version of Android - 4.2 - has gotten a little lost.
 Google announced the latest iteration of its mobile OS today, as well, and it includes some pretty awesome new features - particularly Photo Sphere.